 The MCA makes clear that patients should be presumed to have capacity unless it can be established otherwise.

 Remember also that capacity is both time and decision specific.

 The Adults with Incapacity Act (2000) governs assessing capacity in Scottish law.

 In Northern Ireland, the common law still applies with respect to capacity.
 There is a Mental Capacity Act (Northern Ireland) (2016) but the provisions of the Act are not yet in force.

-This guidance was correct at publication 07/08/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 07/08/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.